Foreman overview and concepts

 Additional resources

-For more information about Kickstart, see Performing an automated installation using Kickstart in Performing an advanced RHEL 8 installation.
+For more information about Kickstart, see Automated installation workflow in Automatically installing RHEL 8.

 6. Supported usage and versions of Foreman components